quinterocastillodaniel3-alt/cybersecurity-portfolio/security-audits/sql-security-filters/README.md

 FROM employees
 WHERE department = 'Marketing' AND office LIKE 'Este%';
 ```

-**How it works:**
-* `FROM employees`: Shifts the query focus to the corporate staff directory table.
-* `department = 'Marketing'`: Targets personnel assigned exclusively to the Marketing sector.
-* `AND office LIKE 'Este%'`: Combines the department filter with a physical location wildcard search.
-This ensures the output only includes personnel working in office spaces starting with "Este" (e.g., Este-170, Este-320), filtering out other buildings.
+* **How it works:** Combines a strict departmental filter with a physical location wildcard search.
+This ensures the output only includes personnel working in office spaces starting with "Este" (e.g., Este-170, Este-320), precisely targeting the affected subnet.

----

-## 💼 5.
-Retrieve Employees in Finance or Sales
+### 5. High-Value Target (HVT) Patch Cycle
-A separate, high-priority patch cycle was rolled out specifically targeting endpoints used by personnel handling corporate financial assets and customer pipelines.
+A separate, high-priority zero-day patch cycle was rolled out specifically targeting endpoints used by personnel handling corporate financial assets and sensitive customer data pipelines.

 **SQL Query:**
 ```sql